jake-carr/Project-Catwalk/README.md

 # Project-Catwalk

 Forever 32 is an E-commerce website that refactored an outdated retail portal provided by a contracted company.
-The implemented features modernize the user experience of customers browsing items in the retain catalog.
+The implemented features modernize the user experience of customers browsing items in the retail catalog.

 # Table of Contents
 [Installation guide](https://github.com/Sarahs-Minions/Project-Catwalk/blob/testing/README.md#installation).